bobdavies2000/OpenCVB/README.md

 **CPP_RedColor_FeatureLess:** *The scene in the upper left is segmented into different featureless regions using only RGB.
 The image in the bottom right is the output of the edge-drawing C++ algorithm and is the input to a distance transform.
 A mask created by the distance transform is used to create the identified regions in the lower left image with RedCloud_Basics.*

-# Recent Changes – January 2023
+# 2023 January - Recent Changes

 -   Almost 1400 algorithms are included with an average of 31 lines of code per algorithm
 -   Python scripts were all moved to the end of the list of project files in Visual Studio’s Project Explorer